localhots/vodka/README.md

   scope :best, ->{ where('rating > 100') }
   validates_presence_of :title, :body

-  # Defines fields and actions that would be used in :as_json method
+  # If .present_with was not called, default presenter (named as ModelNamePresenter) will be used
-  present_with :id, :title, :body, :created_at
+  # present_with ArticlePresenter
 end

 # comment.rb